ashleefv/covid19fibrosisRAS/README.md

 # covid19fibrosisRAS

 ## Overview
-The mathematical model describes the role of patient-specific premorbidity, age, and gender differences in the progression of COVID-19 lung fibrosis.
+The mathematical model describes the role of patient-specific premorbidity, age, and sex differences on Renin-Angiotensin System.

-## Mathematical modeling of premorbidity, age, and gender differences in COVID-19 lung fibrosis
+## Mathematical Modeling of Impacts of Patient Differences on Renin-Angiotensin System and Applications to COVID-19 Lung Fibrosis Outcomes
 ### Code Authors
 Mohammad Aminul Islam and Ashlee N. Ford Versypt, Dept. of Chemical & Biological Engineering,